MagicStack/MagicPython/README.md

 - update unit tests and add new ones if needed, keeping the test cases short whenever possible

-## Color Theme
+## Color Scheme

-If you want to write your own color theme for MagicPython you can find a list of all the scopes that we use in [misc/scopes](misc/scopes).
+If you want to write your own color scheme for MagicPython you can find a list of all the scopes that we use in [misc/scopes](misc/scopes).
 The file is automatically generated based on the syntax grammar, so it is always up-to-date and exhaustive.